Master Lessons with Sean Chen, UMKC Artist-in-Residence

 Sunday, Sept.
 30: 10 a.m.-noon; 1 p.m.-3 p.m.

 Monday, October 1: 10 a.m.-6 p.m.(later if necessary)

 |Fee:||$60 for 45 minutes or $75 for 60 minutes|

 |Locations:||Schmitt Music Center

 Grant Hall, UMKC (Sept.
 30) for Sunday lessons

 Schmitt Music for the workshop

 Priority is given to school-age intermediate to advanced students.
 If space allows, adult students and teachers may also be eligible to enroll.
 One or two compositions are required for the Master Lessons.
-Dr. Mack will choose three to four students to play at the Sunday concert.
+Mr. Chen will choose three to four students to play at the Sunday concert.

-Send enrollments postmarked between Aug.
-1 and September 9, 2017.
+Send enrollments postmarked between August 3 and September 10, 2018.
 Lesson times will be scheduled in the order received.
 You will be notified by email to confirm your lesson time(s).
-Early entries are NOT accepted.
+Early entries are not accepted.